A-4730

 New Jersey Assembly No. 4730 — An Act concerning notice to certain consumers of communication with generative artificial intelligence and supplementing P.L.1960, c.39 (C.56:8-1 et seq.)

-NJ A 4730 requires any person or entity that deploys generative AI to communicate or interact with a consumer for trade or commerce purposes to provide clear and conspicuous notice at the beginning of the interaction that the consumer is communicating with AI, if the deployment could cause a reasonable person to believe they are interacting with a human.
-Violations constitute unlawful practices under New Jersey's Consumer Fraud Act, enforceable by the Attorney General with civil penalties up to $10,000/$20,000 per offense.
-Private plaintiffs who suffer ascertainable loss may bring suit for treble damages and attorney's fees under the CFA.
-The bill defines generative AI as a technology system trained on data, designed to simulate human communication via text, audio, or visual output, and generating non-scripted outputs with limited or no human oversight.
+This bill requires any person or entity that deploys generative AI to communicate or interact with a consumer for trade or commerce purposes to provide clear and conspicuous verbal or written notice at the beginning of the interaction that the consumer is communicating with AI, if the deployment would cause a reasonable person to believe they are communicating with a human.
+Violations constitute unlawful practices under New Jersey's Consumer Fraud Act (C.56:8-1 et seq.), subjecting violators to civil penalties of up to $10,000 for a first offense and $20,000 for subsequent offenses, as well as cease and desist orders, punitive damages, and treble damages for injured consumers.
+The bill defines generative AI as a technology system trained on data, designed to simulate human communication through text, audio, or visual means, and generating non-scripted outputs with limited or no human oversight.

 Summary

-NJ A 4730 requires any person or entity that deploys generative AI to communicate or interact with a consumer for trade or commerce purposes to provide clear and conspicuous notice at the beginning of the interaction that the consumer is communicating with AI, if the deployment could cause a reasonable person to believe they are interacting with a human.
-Violations constitute unlawful practices under New Jersey's Consumer Fraud Act, enforceable by the Attorney General with civil penalties up to $10,000/$20,000 per offense.
-Private plaintiffs who suffer ascertainable loss may bring suit for treble damages and attorney's fees under the CFA.
-The bill defines generative AI as a technology system trained on data, designed to simulate human communication via text, audio, or visual output, and generating non-scripted outputs with limited or no human oversight.
+This bill requires any person or entity that deploys generative AI to communicate or interact with a consumer for trade or commerce purposes to provide clear and conspicuous verbal or written notice at the beginning of the interaction that the consumer is communicating with AI, if the deployment would cause a reasonable person to believe they are communicating with a human.
+Violations constitute unlawful practices under New Jersey's Consumer Fraud Act (C.56:8-1 et seq.), subjecting violators to civil penalties of up to $10,000 for a first offense and $20,000 for subsequent offenses, as well as cease and desist orders, punitive damages, and treble damages for injured consumers.
+The bill defines generative AI as a technology system trained on data, designed to simulate human communication through text, audio, or visual means, and generating non-scripted outputs with limited or no human oversight.

 Enforcement & Penalties